-Judge tells hearing he wore Trump hat in court as a joke
+Ontario judge tells hearing he wore Trump hat in court as joke

 He maintained he is not a Trump supporter but was simply “gloating” at having predicted the outcome of the election better than his colleagues.

+In her closing submissions, Rothstein said the judicial council panel must assess Zabel’s actions — which she described as “very serious” misconduct — rather than his intentions.
+She said steps must be taken to restore the public’s trust in the justice system, noting the judge’s apology “did not go far enough” to achieve that goal.

+Zabel’s lawyers argued his behaviour did not merit extinguishing an “otherwise unblemished” career.

 The panel must decide what penalty, if any, to order.
-It may impose a number of sanctions or recommend he lose his job.
+It may impose a number of sanctions or recommend Zabel lose his job.
+A decision was not delivered Wednesday and no date was given for the ruling.

 The judicial council said it received 81 complaints about Zabel’s behaviour, with some suggesting his apology was not consistent with his earlier comments in court.
+None of the complaints came from people who were in court that day.

-Sixty-two character references have also been filed, lauding Zabel as a sensitive and compassionate judge.
+Sixty-two character references have been filed in the case, lauding Zabel as a sensitive and compassionate judge.

 The Ontario Court of Justice said in January that Zabel, who is based in Hamilton, was no longer being assigned cases.